-As of LCOS version 4.0, WEP128 encryption is activated for every unconfigured device as standard.
+As standard, WEP128 encryption is activated for every unconfigured device as standard.
 Further information can be found in the LCOS reference manual under "Standard WEP encryption".

 Open or closed Wireless LAN?

 Mobile radio stations dial-in the wanted Wireless LAN by declaration of the network name.
 The specification of the network name is facilitated by two technologies: